vgines73/HW4_codingQuizOhYeah/README.md

 https://github.com/vgines73/HW4_codingQuizOhYeah

 This assignment was really hard.
-I felt like I spent over 20 hours trying to finish this.
+I felt like I spent over 20 hours trying to problem solve and finish this.
 I came coming across a ton of issues/errors.
 I ended up getting stuck after completing the quiz.
 The submit button wouldn't console.log so I knew I wouldn't be able to put it in local storage.
 Which I was not able to create an updated high score page.

 Another issue I had was after completing the quiz, the game would refresh after the submit button.
 So I was not able to finish this assignment.
+After finally figuring out how to use the event.preventdefault function, I was able to prevent the game from refreshing.